 Sharpe to write kids' names on the slime prizes – They will pick them up when it is time to go home.

 A list of basic rules…not too many, you want the children to be safe but you also want them to have fun.
 For these type of events, choose to be the cool teacher…not the disciplinarian…or the worry wart.

-There are a LOT of slime recipes out there.
-Experiment with them to create something that works perfect for you.
+There are a lot of slime recipes out there.
+Experiment with them to create something that works perfectly for you.

 This is a recipe that I used.
 Remember…shower caps/hair coverings are a must with this recipe…It contains flour.